antixz1/BacteriophageDetective/README.md

 # Installation/Dependencies

 ## Docker
 Docker is a free and open platform for developing, deploying, and running software.
 Docker isolates your applications from your infrastructure, allowing you to deliver software quickly.
-On this platform, you can manage your infrastructure the same way you manage your applications   Docker lets you package and run an application within a container, which is a loosely isolated environment.
+On this platform, you can manage your infrastructure the same way you manage your applications.
+Docker lets you package and run an application within a container, which is a loosely isolated environment.

 ## Phigaro